 So I was surprised when he came to see Roana and I at home one afternoon.
 Roana certainly was, having to hurriedly dress with even just an indoor tunic before she rose from our family bedding, as Rökkr had kindly answered and opened the door to greet our knocking guest.
 If it had been a dragon or even a human villager, my mate would have likely just remained as she was next to me.

-"Nice to finally see you, O'Connell," I greeted him, slipping on an indoor tunic myself as he respectfully removed his jacket hood and cap.
+"Nice to finally see you, O'Connell," I greeted him, donning an indoor tunic myself as he respectfully removed his jacket hood and cap.
 "Even though I've been right in the village here, I've missed you.
 So please let's see you a bit more often, even if it's to tell me that, 'everything's fine.'"

 "Care for some of our cider, Miles?" my mate offered, now feeling more comfortable around him being dressed in her indoor tunic.